-And here’s a final note: tipping in Italy is not compulsory.
+And here’s a final note: tipping in Rome is not compulsory.
 Staff at restaurants and hotels, drivers and tour guides are all paid fair wages and benefits.
 That’s why we at most round up the bill to include a few Euro.
 Also, whenever you spot a servizio charge in your final bill, that means that a compulsory tip has already been added and you don’t need to tip on top of that – this usually happens for larger groups.

 For more information, check out my post Tipping In Italy: When To Tip And How Much.